How Can You Challenge Breathalyzer Results in a DUI Case?

 • Medical documentation that could explain unusual readings

-This evidence enables me to construct a robust criminal defense that highlights the weaknesses in the state’s case and raises reasonable doubt about the accuracy of the test results.
+This evidence allows your attorney to build a strong defense that highlights the weaknesses in the state’s case and raises reasonable doubt about the accuracy of the test results.

 Scientific Challenges in Court

-A criminal defense attorney uses this type of evidence to show the court that the breathalyzer is not a perfect measure of intoxication.
+As a criminal defense attorney, I can utilize expert witness testimony to demonstrate to the court that the breathalyzer is not an infallible measure of intoxication.
 Science can be a powerful tool for balancing the scales in favor of the defense.

-I approach every DUI case with the understanding that the state’s evidence must be tested at every point.
-I review the stop, the arrest, the administration of the test, and the results themselves.
-No detail is too small; even minor errors can undermine the accuracy of a breathalyzer test.
+At Carl Jensen Jr., I approach every DUI case with the understanding that the state’s evidence should be tested at every point.
+I will work alongside you to review the traffic stop, the administration of the test, the arrest, and the results themselves.
+No detail is too small, because even minor errors can undermine the accuracy of a breathalyzer test.

 No DUI case is hopeless, and no breathalyzer is flawless.
-Strategic criminal defense can effectively challenge those results, safeguarding not only the outcome of your case but also your future.
-At the law firm of Attorney Carl Jensen Jr., I proudly serve the residents of Great Falls, Montana, and the surrounding communities.
-Call today to schedule a consultation.
+With the right criminal defense, those results can be successfully challenged to help protect the outcome of your case.
+Located in Great Falls, Montana, I serve clients throughout the surrounding communities.
+Contact me firm today to schedule a consultation.